-You may wish to retain all of the shipping hardware, the plywood, and boxes from the instrument in the event you wish to repack and ship your instrument.
+You may wish to retain all of the shipping hardware, the plywood, and boxes from the instrument for reuse if you want to repack and ship your instrument.

-Unpacking the 2920
+Unpacking the 2920 CE

 - 1. Open the shipping carton and remove the accessory box. - 2.
 Remove the cardboard packing insert. - 3.
 Stand at one end of the box with your assistant facing you at the other end.
 Lift your end of the unit out of the box as your assistant lifts his/her end. - 4.
 Place the unit on a lab bench with one side hanging over the edge of the bench (see Figure 2.2).
 Someone must be holding onto the unit at all times while it is in this position.